 Talking to a sexual partner about any issues may help improve erectile function and relieve a person’s pressure.
 Seeing a sex therapist, with or without a partner, may also help people resolve any issues.

 5. Explore new things

 Sex does not have to be penetrative to be pleasurable, and anecdotal sources suggest that exploring new approaches to sex may positively affect erections.

 For example, the following things may help a person get and keep harder erections:

-- using a penis ring
+- using a penis ring or sex toys

 - focusing less on sexual performance and more on pleasurable sensations

 - trying role-play or foreplay to increase arousal

 - exploring erogenous zones such as the ears, lips, neck, breasts, nipples, buttocks, and inner thighs

 6. Limit alcohol intake